Making the most of your TFSA dollars

 Consider naming your spouse as successor holder of your TFSA.
 By doing this, the tax-free status of the investment earnings can continue after death.

-All provinces, except Quebec, have introduced legislation allowing the designation of beneficiaries on a TFSA.
-If a spouse is named as beneficiary, an amount up to the value of the TFSA at the time of death can be contributed to a TFSA without affecting the TFSA contribution room if the contribution is done prior to the end of the year following the year of death and is designated as an exempt contribution.
+All provinces, except Quebec,² allow the designation of beneficiaries on a TFSA.
+If a spouse is named as beneficiary, an amount up to the value of the TFSA at the time of death can be contributed to their TFSA.
+This contribution wouldn’t affect their TFSA contribution room if it’s done prior to the end of the year following the year of death and is designated as an exempt contribution.
 However, any income earned between the date of death and the contribution will be taxable to the spouse.

 It’s often suggested that, where permitted, the holder name their spouse as successor holder instead of a beneficiary.
 On the holder’s death, the spouse will automatically become the new holder of the TFSA.
 The TFSA continues to exist and both its value at the date of death and any income earned after that date continue to be sheltered from tax under the new successor holder.
 In addition, naming a spouse as successor holder can help avoid the administration and filing requirements necessary to preserve the tax-free status of the TFSA funds when a spouse is named as beneficiary.